ioilmio/drawing-book/README.md

 Given n and p, find and print the minimum number of pages Brie must turn in order to arrive at page p.

+   - n: the number of pages in the book
+   - p: the page number to turn to

 ## Solution

 We can start at the beginning or at the end of the book.